20+ years experience

 HubSpot’s tools send out surveys to proactively gather feedback and gauge customer happiness.
 Easily gather data and calculate your Net Promoter Score, and use the dashboard feature to keep an eye on ticket volume and average response time.
 Optimize data and customer feedback to see which content and assets your customers are interacting with and where you can improve.

 When you push off a sales call or email because you’re too busy, the modern buyer is going to move on.
-There is so much content ready at their fingertips that they’re only going to get more informed of someone else’s product if they can’t get the information they want from you.
+There is so much content readily at their fingertips that they’re only going to get more informed of someone else’s product if they can’t get the information they want from you.
 The future of Inbound Sales is going to get more and more automated because let’s face it— sometimes you are too busy.

 When we want to buy something, we typically want it now.
 The Internet has accelerated this further—Amazon Prime, anyone?
 We want products delivered to our doors and we want it in 2 days...business days, thank you.
 We want things fast, and when the modern buyer wants to speak to someone, they don’t want to wait the average of 7 minutes before they’re connected to an agent that can help.
 This is where chatbots and other automated content come in—the future of inbound sales.